Olivet University: History

 Olivet Theological College and Seminary was founded by evangelical pastor David J. Jang in 2000, in Seoul, South Korea, where it was co-located with the Southern Cross College Korea Campus, and in Los Angeles.
 Jang was a member of the faculty of Southern Cross College and the first director of its Korea campus.
 The college was intended to train ministers for Jang's denomination, but eventually functioned more as a "seedbed" for mission, offering multiple study fields and distance learning to ministry-bound students.

 By 2004, the seminary expanded and incorporated into a university comprising five programs: Olivet Theological College & Seminary, Jubilee College of Music, Olivet College of Art & Design, Olivet College of Journalism, and Olivet Institute of Technology, and relocated to San Francisco.
 Ralph D. Winter advised Jang on the relocation and expansion plan, and later served as the honorary chairman of Olivet University.
 The university moved into the former University of California, Berkeley Downtown Extension Campus, near the Moscone Center, in 2005.
 They also founded Olivet Business School, which offers MBA programs and opened extension sites in Nashville, Tennessee, San Francisco, and Washington, D.C.
 Olivet School of Art & Design, Olivet School of Language Education, Olivet School of Media and Communication, and Olivet School of Language Education were later added to accommodate different degree programs.

 By the late 2010s, in addition to California, Olivet University had operations in the District of Columbia; Florida (Sanford, near Orlando); Georgia (Atlanta); Illinois (Chicago); Missouri (St. Louis); New York (Dover and Manhattan; and Tennessee (Nashville).
 In California, in addition to its main campus in Anza it had a campus in Mill Valley, formerly the site of Golden Gate Baptist Theological Seminary.

-On November 26, 2018, the Manhattan District Attorney charged the university and three of its officials with money laundering, fraud, and conspiracy in connection with the investigation into IBT Media.
+On November 26, 2018, the Manhattan District Attorney indicted the university and three of its officials with money laundering, fraud, and conspiracy in connection with the investigation into IBT Media.
 The indictment alleged that the university and its officials overstated the university's financial health to lenders and created a fictional auditor to approve its financial statements, then used funds for operational purposes rather than purchasing equipment.
 The logic of the indictment, however, was questioned as no one involved enriched themselves and no lender lost money.
 On February 20, 2020, Olivet University pleaded guilty to one count of conspiracy and falsifying business records and paid $1.25 million in forfeiture.